 Authorize access

 ShingleAI uses OAuth — it never sees or stores your email password.
-You can revoke access at any time from your email provider’s settings.
+You can revoke access at any time from your provider’s settings.
+Once the email address is created, the Connect your email setup task auto-completes.

 Step 3: Create your first automation